May 1, 2018

 Seabra’s dissertation, “Laid to Rest or Laid to Rise?
 Evaluating Trends in the Christian Mortuary Practice in Medieval/Modern Portugal,” will evaluate patterns in a wealth of new information and attempt to identify biases, such as age and sex, that influence the amount and type of grave goods, use and type of container, and placement of the body.

 All AIA grants and fellowships are made possible through generous donations and gifts from members and readers like you.
-If you are interested in supporting archaeological research and fieldwork, contact the AIA’s Director of Development, Bruce Keeler, at firstname.lastname@example.org or 857-305-9357.
+If you are interested in supporting archaeological research and fieldwork, contact the AIA’s Executive Director, Rebecca King, at firstname.lastname@example.org or 857-305-9352.

 AIA programs and activities, serving both archaeologists in the field and the general public, are made possible by the generosity of our members and donors.
 Dues and contributions help the AIA continue its mission of supporting archaeological research, preserving sites around the globe, promoting outreach, and bringing the world of archaeology to readers like you through its publications and websites.
 Join today at archaeological.org/join.
 Archaeology magazine subscribers can upgrade their membership for just $40 at archaeological.org/upgrade.